AndresRTejedor/Mold/docs/source/example_LM_mw.md

 ![Step-1](../figs/LatticeMold/Fig1.png "Conf_LM")

 The optimal radius is calculated by running a simulation of a single well and sweeping the well radii for a fixed depth of $8k_BT$.
 The radius above which the occupancy exceeds the 100%, *i.e.* more than one water molecule per potential well, is considered as the optimal radius.
-For the current example we have to extrapolate to $r_{w,0}=1.32Å$ (see figure below).
+For the current example we extrapolate to $r_{w,0}=1.32Å$ (see figure below, red vertical line).

 ![Step-2](../figs/LatticeMold/Fig2.png "Opt_Rad")

 ## Well occupancy

-The calculation of the well occupancy for different well radii under the optimal well radius consists of the following steps:
+The calculation of the well occupancy for different well radii under the optimal radius consists of the following steps:

-1. Create the directory for sweeping different radii ($r_w=0.85,0.99,1.12Å$), and in each directory, create a for each well depth considered for the calculation.
+1. Create the directory for sweeping different radii ($r_w=0.85,0.99,1.12Å$), and within each directory, create a directory for each well depth considered for the calculation.
 This is a truncated range of values of $\epsilon$ in $k_{B}T$:

 ```
 0.00001